kaylode/mediaeval21-vsa/README.md

 [^1]: NoisyStudent

-- In order to deal with imbalance problem, we apply Focal Loss for task 1.
-We also apply many strong data augmentation techniques such as RandAugment, CutMix, MixUp to add more training samples.
+- In order to deal with imbalance dataset, which is the main problem of the task, we apply following methods:
+    - Focal Loss for task 1.
+    - Strong data augmentation techniques such as RandAugment, CutMix, MixUp to add more training samples.
+    - Smart sampling technique - split labels equally into batches so that all classes are evenly distributed for each batch.

 - The other tasks which are multilabel classification therefore Binary Cross Entropy with Sigmoid function is used.